dkandalov/dkandalov.github.io/_posts/2020-05-26-intellij-settings.md

      - disable `Smart Keys > Surround selection on typing quote or brace`
      - disable `Appearance > Show intention bulb`
      - disable `Breadcrumbs > Show breadcrumbs`
-     - enable `Rich-Text Copy > Plain text`
+     - disable `Rich-Text Copy > Copy as rich text`
  - in `Editor > Code Editing`
      - disable `Highlight on Caret Movement > Usages of element at caret`
-     - disable `Show quick documentation on mouse move`
+     - disable `Show quick documentation on hover`
  - in `Appearance & Behavior > Appearance`
      - disable `Smooth scrolling`
-     - enable `Automatically position mouse cursor on default button`<br/>
+     - enable `Advanaced Settings > User Interface > Position mouse cursor on default button in dialogs`<br/>
-       (in the latest versions of IJ it can only be set in Registry using `ide.settings.move.mouse.on.default.button`)
+       (in some versions of IJ it can only be set in Registry using `ide.settings.move.mouse.on.default.button`)
      - disable `Allow merging buttons on dialogs`<br/>
        (in the latest versions of IJ it can only be set in Registry using `ide.allow.merge.buttons`)
      - disable `System Settings > Updates > Show What's New in the editor after an IDE update`
+ - in `Version Control`
+     - set `Update method` to rebase
+     - enable `Use credential helper` — don't save passwords in IDE ([IDEA-211251](https://youtrack.jetbrains.com/issue/IDEA-211251))

 ### IDE Registry
 Use `Find Action` and search for "Registry...":